brex-corndel/terraform/README.md

-Simple example of settimg up a Container Instance in OCI usimg Terraform
+Simple example of settimg up a Container Instance in OCI using Terraform.
+Scripts are running from Cloud shell in the tenancy.

 Note : In order to run these scripts you need the fingerprint configured.